jc7447/BetterDynAdmin-wiki/Dash.md

 Avoid using it in scripts because the calling location might change

+# Escaping Key Symbols

+Symbols such as #,@,$,\ have special meaning in DASH, so they must be escaped when used as values:

+There are 2 ways:
+* Either escape each symbol with a backslash:

+> $> set @this.email foo\@bar\\.com

+* Or enclose the value in double quotes.
+Double quotes inside the value must be escaped.

+> $> set @this.email "foo@bar.com"

 # Saving a result to a variable

 You can save the output of a command to a variable, using ">varName".
 You can then later reference the value using "$varName"